rust-lang/rust/src/doc/rustc-dev-guide/src/conventions.md

 ### Copyright notice

-In the past, files begin with a copyright and license notice.
+In the past, files began with a copyright and license notice.
 Please **omit** this notice for new files licensed under the standard terms (dual MIT/Apache-2.0).